kumja1/kumja1/README.md

 I am Redux(also known as Node), I enjoy programming and helping others out

-- 🔭 I’m currently working on API using React to create tutorials for Minecraft Bedrock Edition Addons
+- 🔭 I’m currently working on API using React to create tutorials for MCBE Addons
 - 🌱 I’m currently learning ExpressJS and Java
 - 😄 Pronouns: He/Him